web-dev-nav/Juice-price-calculator/README.md

 # Juice-price-calculator
-This calculator will help the buyers to claculate the next payment due date and number of juice glasses that come under the buyer given budget.
+This calculator will help the buyers to calculate the next payment due date and number of juice glasses that come under the buyer given budget.
 Here, a buyer visit a juice shop to ask the juice seller to provide juice until a certain date, by providing him a certain amount he will provide me juice service until by balance will over.

 # Required Input
 The the calculate the given output based on 3 input fields